DavidTParks/dev-portfolio-2.0/content/blogs/loadtest-your-nuxt-api-with-k6.md

 k6 is a "load testing tool and SaaS for engineering teams".
 It's an incredibly useful tool that lets you run load tests <strong>straight from your command line</strong>, using ES6 Javascript syntax!
 It comes with a CLI tool that's full of a ton of useful features, and actionable metrics that give you a 360° view of your APIs performance.
 To learn more about all the useful metrics k6 captures, feel free to <a target="_blank" href="https://k6.io/docs/using-k6/metrics" rel="noopener noreferrer">check out their section dedicated to it</a>
 </info-box>

-This article will walk you through the process of setting up a basic API endpoint in Nuxt using the [serverMiddleware](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-servermiddleware/) property and [Express](https://expressjs.com/), and then deploy that Nuxt application to [Vercel](https://vercel.com/) using [Nuxt Vercel Builder](https://github.com/nuxt/vercel-builder), and finally load testing our production endpoint with [k6](https://k6.io/).
+This article will walk you through the process of setting up a basic API endpoint in Nuxt using the [serverMiddleware](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-servermiddleware/) property and [Express](https://expressjs.com/), deploying that Nuxt application to [Vercel](https://vercel.com/) using [Nuxt Vercel Builder](https://github.com/nuxt/vercel-builder), and finally load testing our production endpoint with [k6](https://k6.io/).

 <info-box>
 If you want to jump right into the code, <a target="_blank" rel="noopener noreferrer" href="https://github.com/DavidTParks/nuxt-loadtest-example">check out my repository on Github</a> which mirrors what we will be implementing.